MDS-Project-3AG/Novus-Biblo/README.md

 **Application made by:** [Andreea Popa](https://github.com/andreea-popa22), [Gabi Badescu](https://github.com/BadescuGabi), [Albert David](https://github.com/albertdavid00)

+### Epics:
+- Customers have to register and authentificate before they can use the application and have their own profile with statistics and receive recommendations.
+- Customers can access different sections like favorite books, "haven't read for a while", "to read" books and the most popular books and they can also share opinions about books.
+- Customers have to provide informations about the books so that they can receive specific statistics.
+- Customers can set goals and receive reminders to meet their expectations.

 ### User stories:
 0. As a customer, I want to be able to register so that I can create my own account.
 1. As a customer, I want to have a list of favorite books so that I remember the ones that I really liked.